airalab/robonomics-wiki/docs/pt/create-account-in-dapp.md

 ## 2. Directly on Robonomics Parachain App

-You can use the user interface on the Polkadot / Substrate Portal to create an account, although this is not recommended as it is the less secure method for the account creation.
-It should be used when other methods are not applicable or for development and tests.
+You can use the user interface on the Polkadot / Substrate Portal to create an account.
+It could be used for development and tests.

 ## 2.1.
 Open Robonomics Parachain App